laiudm/ZAP/README.txt

 ARM ISA Version         : v4
 THUMB ISA Version       : v1

-The pipeline is fully interlocked and fed-back.
-Most dependent instructions execute without requiring stalls.
-A load accelerator allows instructions that require a loaded register to issue 1 cycle early.
-Multiplication takes 4 clock cycles.
-Shift and multiplication operations require registers a cycle early.
+The pipeline is fully bypassed to allow most dependent instructions to execute without stalls.
+The pipeline stalls for 3 cycles if there is an attempt to use a value loaded from memory immediately following it.
+32x32+32->32 MAC takes 4 clock cycles while long multiplication/MAC takes 8 clock cycles.
+Multiplication and non trivial shifts require registers a cycle early else the pipeline stalls for 1 cycle.

 Features:
 - Supports v4 ARM instructions.